Nandamuri Harikrishna

-Nandamuri Harikrishna (2 September 1956 – 29 August 2018) was an Indian actor, producer, and politician.
-He served as the Member of Parliament in the Rajya Sabha, the upper house the Indian Parliament representing the Indian state of Andhra Pradesh from 2008 to 2013 and a member of the Andhra Pradesh Legislative Assembly from 1996-1999.
+Nandamuri Harikrishna (2 September 1956 – 29 August 2018) was an Indian politician, actor, and film producer.
+He served as the Member of Parliament in the Rajya Sabha, the upper house the Indian Parliament representing the Indian state of Andhra Pradesh from 2008 to 2013 and a member of the Andhra Pradesh Legislative Assembly from 1996 to 1999.
 His film works were predominantly in Telugu cinema.
 Harikrishna was the fourth son of actor and former chief minister of Andhra Pradesh, N. T. Rama Rao.
 His sons N. T. Rama Rao Jr. and Nandamuri Kalyan Ram are actors and daughter Nandamuri Venkata Suhasini is a politician.
+He is also the brother of the famous Telugu actor and politician Nandamuri Balakrishna also called Balayya.

 Early life

 Harikrishna was born on 2 September 1956 in Nimmakuru village of Krishna district in present-day Andhra Pradesh to N. T. Rama Rao and Basava Ramatarakam as their 4th son.
 He has eleven siblings: seven brothers and four sisters.

 Acting career

 Harikrishna made his acting debut in 1964 as a child artist in Sri Krishnavataram, in which he played Krishna.
 It was directed by Kamalakara Kameshwara Rao.
 He then starred in Thalla?
 Pellama?
 (1970), followed by Tatamma Kala (1974), Ram Raheem (1974), and Daana Veera Soora Karna (1977).
-After a long sabbatical and political stint, he starred as a character actor in works such as Sri Ramulayya (1998), followed by a full-length role alongside Nagarjuna (actor) in Seetharama Raju (1999), Lahiri Lahiri Lahirilo (2002), and Seetayya (2003).
+After a long sabbatical and political stint, he starred as a character actor in works such as Sri Ramulayya (1998), followed by a full-length role alongside Nagarjuna in Seetharama Raju (1999), Lahiri Lahiri Lahirilo (2002), and Seetayya (2003).
 In 2002, he received Nandi Award for Best Character Actor for his work in Lahiri Lahiri Lahirilo (2002).